Raphaël Merlin gives all the energy and the ardor that the spirit of the work calls for.

 Appointed to the position of Artistic and Musical Director of the Geneva Chamber Orchestra from the 2023/2024 season, Raphaël Merlin passionately pursues an artistic path tinged with eclecticism, curiosity and commitment.

-From a very young age, Raphaël Merlin displayed an innate desire for diversity in music.
-Cello, piano, piano-jazz, writing, composition, analysis, conducting, orchestration, chamber music, arrangement, teaching ... each of these disciplines generating an intense musical activity.
+From a very young age, he displayed this innate desire for diversity in music.
+Cello, piano, piano-jazz, writing, composition, analysis, conducting, orchestration, chamber music, arrangement, teaching ... each of these disciplines created an intense musical activity.

 He began his musical path at the conservatories of Clermont-Ferrand, Boulogne-Billancourt, at the CNSMD in Paris and then in the Haute Ecole de Musique de Genève, providing an intense and enriching activity.